AnthonyWeidner/BIS15LFinalProject_Group1/Anthony | Cancer Type Overview/BIS15L-Final-Project.md

 selectInput("x", "Select Possible Factor for Cancer Survivability", choices = c("other_care_percentage", "surgery_only_percentage", "surgery_percentage", "surgery_and_rt_percentage", "ct_only_percentage", "ct_percentage"), selected = "other_care_percentage"),
   hr(),
-      helpText("Please see the file 'GDO_metadata' for full descriptions of the various factors for selection."), ), # close the first box box(title= "Factors Affecting Cancer Survivability", width = 5, plotOutput("plot", width = "600px", height = "600px")
+      helpText("Please see the file 'GDO_metadata' in the data folder for full descriptions of the various factors for selection."), ), # close the first box box(title= "Factors Affecting Cancer Survivability", width = 5, plotOutput("plot", width = "600px", height = "600px")